Lifailon/PowerShell.HardwareMonitor/README.md

 # SensorToInfluxDB

-Module for monitoring of load and temperature sensors via Open Hardware Monitor with sending to Influx database
+Module for monitoring of load and temperature sensors via Open Hardware Monitor with sending to Influx database.

+This module is convenient to use to quickly get the status of sensors on a remote computer, using only the console at hand.

-## Install
+## 🚀 Install

 1. Download software **[Open Hardware Monitor](https://openhardwaremonitor.org)**: